 Toothpaste for Sensitive Teeth

 Many people have sensitive teeth, where it is uncomfortable or painful to eat and drink anything very hot and cold or sweet and sour.
 In this case, you may want to try a toothpaste specially designed for sensitive teeth.
 These typically work very well and contain ingredients that gradually block the sensations creating discomfort.
 The effect is cumulative, so you need to use them for several weeks to get maximum benefit.
-However, because undiagnosed dental problems can cause tooth sensitivity, it’s always best to visit your dentist in Gosnells first and have a dental checkup.
+However, because undiagnosed dental problems can cause tooth sensitivity, it’s always best to visit your dentist first and have a dental check up.

 A whitening tooth paste can contain slightly abrasive ingredients designed to remove surface stains from teeth, and charcoal toothpaste is a good example.
 Some may also contain teeth bleaching agents to brighten your smile.
 If you want to choose toothpaste for whitening your teeth, make sure it isn’t too abrasive, as otherwise, you could damage your tooth enamel.
 If you aren’t sure, ask your dentist in Gosnells for their recommended toothpaste to whiten teeth safely.
 Alternatively, Tandara Dental also provides professional teeth whitening services – contact us and find out more before your next visit.
+We’re experienced in cosmetic dentistry, so we can provide you with plenty of options for a healthier looking smile.

 This toothpaste is designed to help prevent tartar buildup and can help to freshen breath.
 Tartar is hardened plaque, also called calculus, and form around and just below the gum line.
 The tartar in dental plaque can inflame and infect your gums, causing gum disease, so it is important to remove calculus thoroughly.